-I currently work in the Talent Management While studying at Department as the Manager of Outreach and the University of Diversity.
-I began my career as a Summer Toronto, I was a member Student Wheel Trans Reservationist where I of the Afro Caribbean booked door -to-door trips for customers.
-After Student Association (ACSA). completing my university degree, I was hired As an ACSA member, I enjoyed mentoring high school students from marginalized as a temporary employee to cover a paternity leave and eventually successfully applied communities, providing information about to a permanent job as a Schedule Writer in scholarships, student resources and supports the Wheel-Trans Department.
-From there, I and encouraging students to consider a moved to jobs in our Vehicle Engineering and university education.
-Before these mentorship Safety Departments, before landing in Human sessions, these high school students did not Resources as a Recruiter. think a university education was achievable because of barriers such the cost.
-These efforts My current role affords me the opportunity to were validated when two former mentees positively impact the lives of active and passive who became university students told me that job seekers and students by promoting TTC I made an impact on their decision to pursue job opportunities and providing information post-secondary education.
-Today, running that can help them potentially get hired at into employees that I hired or who met me at the TTC.
-In our efforts to attract and source a career fair or information session with one of skilled talent for hard-to-fill positions, we make our educational or community partners results deliberate efforts to reach out to groups that are in encounters filled with smiles or tears of joy, under-represented in the TTC's workforce.
-My as many employees tell me stories of how interactions with next-generation talent through working at the TTC changed their and their student recruitment programs is a personal families' lives. source of pride and joy, as I have always been passionate about helping students and During my career at the TTC, I have seen many empowering people to reach their changes in the organization.
-The TTC has been fullest potential. intentional in trying to ensure that the workforce demographics are representative of the city that we serve.
+While studying at the University of Toronto, I was a member of the Afro Caribbean

+Student Association (ACSA).

+As an ACSA member, I enjoyed mentoring high school students from marginalized communities, providing information about scholarships, student resources and supports and encouraging students to consider a university education.
+Before these mentorship sessions, these high school students did not think a university education was achievable because of barriers such the cost.
+These efforts were validated when two former mentees who became university students told me that I made an impact on their decision to pursue post-secondary education.
+Today, running into employees that I hired or who met me at a career fair or information session with one of our educational or community partners results in encounters filled with smiles or tears of joy, as many employees tell me stories of how working at the TTC changed their and their families' lives.

+During my career at the TTC, I have seen many changes in the organization.
+The TTC has been intentional in trying to ensure that the workforce demographics are representative of the city that we serve.

-Towards a Changing Culture Diversity Department
+Towards a Changing Culture

+Diversity Department